ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 90ns.&quot; This is the point, and it is true.
 No
 nation can become fully enlightened when moth­
 ers are not in good degree qualified to discharge
-the duties of the home-work of education
+the duties of the home-work of education.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:hihouml:batch_hihouml_ariel_ver01:data:sn82015418:00212474241:1863091001:0233/pct:20.978204,46.520875,14.686040,8.328974/!600,600/0/default.jpg"/>
 </td>